scipy-conference/scipy_proceedings/papers/brendt_wohlberg/brendt_wohlberg.rst

 Convolutional Sparse Coding
 ---------------------------

-Convolutional sparse coding (CSC) is based on a convolutional form of BPDN, which we will be referred to as Convolutional BPDN (CBPDN) :cite:`wohlberg-2016-efficient`
+Convolutional sparse coding (CSC) is based on a convolutional form of BPDN, which will be referred to as Convolutional BPDN (CBPDN) :cite:`wohlberg-2016-efficient`

 .. math::
    \mathrm{argmin}_\mathbf{x} \;